New Mexico Women in Tech Awards

 This annual event, hosted by the New Mexico Technology Council, recognizes outstanding women in New Mexico’s STEM fields for their industry and community contributions.
-The 2023 event marks the 15th anniversary of this inspiring event.
-Please mark your calendar to join us on March 9 in Albuquerque, NM.
+Please mark your calendar to join us on March 13, 2024 at Hotel Albuquerque in Albuquerque, NM for the 2024 awards ceremony.

 Rebecca Bleicher is the Director of the Collaboration at ANM.
 She has over 22 years of experience in engineering and engineering leadership.
 Bleicher has a long history with collaboration technologies, helping customers as an engineer to migrate to IP Telephony solutions.
 Since that time, she’s led engineering teams that focused on collaboration deployments and now leads ANM’s collaboration innovation practice.
 She’s currently focused on next gen collab solutions, cloud calling, and ensuring both sales and engineering are positioned to help customers succeed.